 The penetration of renewable energy has been slower in many parts of the region.
-Upfront capital costs associated with scaling-up of renewable energy act as a barrier to public financing.
-The slow pace of private financing further accelerates the situation.
-Caribbean countries should focus on strengthening their clean energy policies, regulations and incentives in order to create a robust market for private sector investment.
+Upfront capital costs associated with scaling-up renewable energy act as a barrier to public financing, and the pace of private financing has been slow.
+Caribbean countries should focus on improving their clean energy policies, regulations and incentives in order to create clear rules of the game for private sector investment.
 This will be key to achieving investment at scale.